shiyis/nlpwme/modules/1a-nn.md

 > e and e* are tokens of the same primitive Mentalese type iff e and e* have the same functional role.

 The below strategy gains popularity as it facilitates the Turing style model treating mental processes as a "computational role" subscribing the "functional role" to Turing style computationalism formalism.
-And there are two categories that represent such a "functional role": molecular and holist.
+And there are two categories that represent such a "functional role":

+❗ _MOLECULAR_ vs _HOLIST_.

 Molecular theory treats separately the relations borne out between symbols; on the other hand, the holist theory is more fine-grained.
 In other words,